syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Put-a-CheckBox-in-a-Header-Cell-in-GridControl.md

 ---
 layout: post
-title: How-to-Put-a-CheckBox-in-a-Header-Cell-in-GridCont | Windows Forms | Syncfusion
+title: How to put a checkbox in a header cell in Gridcontrol | Syncfusion
-description: how to put a checkbox in a header cell in gridcontrol or griddataboundgrid
+description: Learn here all about how to put a checkbox in a header cell in Syncfusion Windows Forms Gridcontrol control and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

-# How to Put a CheckBox in a Header Cell in GridControl or GridDataBoundGrid
+# How to Put a CheckBox in a Header Cell in Windows Forms GridControl

 ### Introduction